audunru/fiken-api-php-client/README.md

 // Add the invoice to the company
 $saved = $company->add($invoice);
-// $saved is a new FikenInvoice object
+// $saved is a new Invoice object
 ```

 # Development